BetterDiscord/docs/docs/plugins/basics/settings.md

 ### Classic HTML

-Since we're using `getSettingsPanel()` we need to create an html element that not only represents our settings, but allows the user to change them.
+Since we're using `getSettingsPanel()` we need to create a html element that not only represents our settings, but allows the user to change them.
 The best way to do this is to turn each setting into an input and display it to the user.
 Let's say for example we have this setting schema:

 ```js:line-numbers
 {